 Crawling and indexing are just the beginning of getting your pages to appear in search results.
 Although these are two basics of optimizing your site for search, there are many considerations that can rank your site on the first day versus having to "crawl" your way back to the top.
-The background and tips in this guide may assist you in adding a single new page to your site, or launching a new site entirely.
+The background and tips in this guide may assist you in adding a single new page to your site or launching a new site entirely.

-This comprehensive guide will cover:
+This comprehensive site crawl guide will cover:

-Googlebot crawling
+Googlebot Crawling

 First, we'll cover the basic characteristics of crawling before reviewing methods to optimize crawl efficiency.
 Although this article refers to Googlebot, it can be used as a general guide for all search engines.

 Crawling is Googlebot's main priority.
-Making your site easy to crawl ensures discovery of high-quality content, optimized metadata, linking strategy, and all other SEO pursuits implemented on your site.
+Making your site easy to crawl ensures the discovery of high-quality content, optimized metadata, linking strategy, and all other SEO pursuits implemented on your site.

-Characteristics of Googlebot crawling:
+Characteristics of Googlebot Crawling:

 - Site-wide events like a site move or relaunch will trigger increased crawl demand